Skip to main content

 b'bar'

-Note that your application code may be using a Redis client that does not require cluster commands, in this case you don't need to specify the --cluster_mode flag.
+• Your application code may be using a regular Redis client that does not require cluster commands as well.

 Sometimes vertical scaling is not enough.
-In those cases, you'll need to set up a Dragonfly Cluster.
+In those cases, you'll need to set up a Dragonfly multi-shard cluster.
+For simplicity, we will refer to the multi-shard topology as Dragonfly Cluster.

-A Dragonfly Cluster is similar to a Redis Cluster:
+A Dragonfly Cluster is similar to a Redis/Valkey Cluster:

-• It distributes keys in the same way Redis does
+• It distributes keys in the same way Redis Cluster does.

 Any client-side code that uses Redis Cluster should be able to migrate to Dragonfly Cluster with no changes.
-Dragonfly Cluster is similar to Redis Cluster in all client facing behavior but it does not self managed as Redis Cluster in which nodes communicate with each other to discover cluster setup and state.
+Dragonfly Cluster is similar to Redis Cluster in all client-facing behavior, but it does not self-manage as Redis Cluster does, in which nodes communicate with each other to discover cluster setup and state.
+You can read more about the architectural differences here.

 Setting up and managing a Dragonfly Cluster is different from managing a Redis Cluster.
-Unlike Redis, Dragonfly nodes do not communicate with each other (except for replication).
-Nodes are unaware of other nodes being unavailable, and cluster configuration is done separately to each node.
+Unlike Redis, Dragonfly nodes do not communicate with each other, except for replication and slot migration.

 Start Dragonfly Nodes